ShymaaIsmail/requirement-analysis/README.md

 5. **Acceptance Criteria**: Conditions for considering requirements met.
 6. **Use Cases**: Scenarios outlining user interactions with the system.
 7. **Diagrams**: Visuals like flowcharts and UML to represent system architecture.

+### **Importance of Requirement Analysis in SDLC:**

+1. **Foundation for Development:**
+   Requirement analysis provides a clear foundation for design, development, testing, and deployment, reducing rework and project delays.

+2. **Aligning Stakeholders:**
+   Ensures that all stakeholders (business owners, users, and development teams) have a shared understanding of system functionality, avoiding misalignment.

+3. **Risk Mitigation:**
+   Identifies potential risks early, allowing for proactive solutions and better planning.

+4. **Resource Planning:**
+   Helps in accurate estimation of time, cost, and resources needed for development.

+5. **Quality Assurance:**
+   Clear requirements serve as a basis for testing, ensuring the system meets expectations and quality standards.

+6. **Change Management:**
+   Provides a reference point for handling changes and updates to requirements throughout the project.

+Effective requirement analysis is key to delivering projects on time, within budget, and aligned with business goals.